klaytn/klaytn-docs/docs/node/service-chain/references/upgrade-and-hard-fork.md

 }
 ```

-To enable a hard fork in the chain config, the previous hard forks should be enabled.
+To enable a hard fork in the chain config, previous hard forks should be enabled.
 That is, to enable Magma hard fork, the EthTxType hard fork should be already enabled.
 If there are missing fields for the compatible block numbers of preceding hard forks in the chain config, you have to add them too.